gasparka/thesis/docs/2_pyha.rst

 This chapter introduces the main contribution of this thesis, Pyha - a tool to design digital hardware in Python.
 The fist half of the chapter demonstrates how basic hardware constructs can be defined, using Pyha.
 Follows the introduction to fixed-point type.

+.. note:: The examples in the first half of this chapter are based on ``integer`` types in order to reduce complexity.

-All the examples presented in this chapter can be found online HERE, including all the Python sources, unit-tests, VHDL conversion files and Quartus project for synthesis.
+..
+All the examples presented in this chapter can be found online HERE, including all the Python sources, unit-tests,

-.. todo:: organise examples to web and put link, INT usage!
+    VHDL conversion files and Quartus project for synthesis.

 Introduction
 ------------